cybrowl/recipes/Chinese Lemon Chicken.md

 - Adjust erythritol or monk fruit sweetener to balance the sauce’s tanginess.
 - For strict keto, omit Shaoxing wine or use a splash of dry sherry with negligible carbs.
 - Serve with cauliflower rice or steamed low-carb vegetables like broccoli or zucchini.
+- Without the almond flour coating, the chicken will be less crispy but still flavorful due to the marinade and sauce.